 - Obese people are paid close to \$3.50 less than their healthier counterparts.
+Infographic

-Infographic - Obese women are paid 11% less than their healthy counterparts Infographic
+- Obese women are paid 11% less than their healthy counterparts Infographic

-2012 A.D.: Of all countries, the United States has the highest rate of obesity.
-Wikipedia.org - Obesity_in_the_United_States
+2012 A.D.: Of all co ountries, the United States has t he highest rate of obesity.
+Wikipedia.org g - Obesity_in the_Ur nited_Sta ates - -